kevburnsjr/microcache/README.md

 ## Release

-Tests have not yet been written to confirm the correct behavior of this cache.
+Tests have been written to confirm the correct behavior of this cache.

-While it is fairly certain that all logic pertaining to the various caching mechanisms that this cache supports is operating correctly, 100% test coverage should be completed before this library can be recommended for use in production.
+At least one large scale deploy of this library is currently underway in an API serving 20,000 requests per minute at peak.
+Results pending.

 ## Compression